kidusasfaw/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
 My name is Kidus.
-I received my PhD in statistics from University of Michigan.
-I am actively looking for opportunities that line up with my interests.
+I am a data scientist at Microsoft and I recently also received my PhD in statistics from University of Michigan.
+I currently work on projects that can loosely be bucketed in machine learning and time series analysis.
+I consider myself a lifelong learner and am currently going through Frank Harrell, Jr.'s Regression Modeling
+Strategies.

-My research has focused on building statistical inference methodology for nonlinear, non-Gaussian stochastic processes.
+My research while in graduate school focused on building statistical inference methodology for nonlinear, non-Gaussian stochastic processes.
+I also worked on an R package called
+[spatPomp](https://kidusasfaw.github.io/spatPomp) where I implemented new and existing methods.
 My work has valuable applications in ecology, epidemiology, weather forecasting and target tracking.
-I am being advised by [Edward Ionides](https://dept.stat.lsa.umich.edu/~ionides/) and [Aaron King](https://kinglab.eeb.lsa.umich.edu/king/).
+I was advised by [Edward Ionides](https://dept.stat.lsa.umich.edu/~ionides/) and [Aaron King](https://kinglab.eeb.lsa.umich.edu/king/).

-I am always eager to get better at being a disciplined applied statistician.
+I am always eager to get better at being a disciplined applied statistician (these days, I am going through Frank Harrell, Jr.'s Regression Modeling
+Strategies) .
 How can I formulate my problems in a way that allows valid statistical analyses?
 What are and aren't included in my data?
-How might some models of the data-generating process help or hurt?
+How might some models and methods help or hurt in getting an answer to real-life and business problems?
 How do I present my work to a broad audience?
 I've learned and thought a lot about these questions.